root-project/root/documentation/spectrum/Spectrum.md

     -   `BACK2_SUCCESSIVE_FILTERING`
     -   `BACK2_ONE_STEP_FILTERING`

-In what follows we describe a function to estimate continuous 2-dimensional background together with rectangular and skew ridges.
+In what follows we describe a function to estimate a continuous 2-dimensional background together with rectangular and skew ridges.
 In Figure 1.13 we present a spectrum of this type.